Stand up for the facts!

 A Threads post claimed Nissan is planning 9,000 layoffs in Tennessee because of Trump’s proposed tariffs.

 A company spokesperson said the layoffs and production cuts announced two days after the U.S. election are not related to possible Trump policy.
 The company is cutting costs after a severe sales slump.
-It’s not clear where the job cuts would be made, but the company described them as global and not specific to Tennessee.
+It’s unclear where the job cuts would be made, but the company described them as global and not specific to Tennessee.

 We rate the claim False.